 Conventional Public transport means in Iran!

-- The subway system: So far, the subway system has become available in 3 cities: Shiraz, Mashhad and the capital, Tehran City.
+- The subway system: So far, the subway system has become available in 3 cities: Shiraz, Mashhad, and the capital, Tehran City.
 You can acquire a credit card or a disposable one-time-use ticket to use the Tehran metro or other cities’ subway systems.
 Both are obtainable at the ticket booths at every stop or from the TVM devices dedicated to selling and recharging the tickets.
 These subway systems and the Tehran metro cover a vast area of the cities, and the entangled lines can make a passenger frustrated fast, so we recommend you download and install the subway app and other useful apps for visiting Iran to use for navigation and pathfinding.

 - Bus Rapid Transit Network (BRT): Bus Rapid transit in Iran is only available in Tehran and, on a smaller scale, in Tabriz.
-These rapid transit in Iran usually have their own memorable designated lines to travel into, so they can get you almost anywhere in the city, sometimes even faster than personal vehicles.
+These rapid transit in Iran usually have memorable designated lines to travel into, so they can get you almost anywhere in the city, sometimes even faster than personal vehicles.
 To use this system, you must use the Tehran metro tickets again.
-To find the stops and the lines available, We recommend you to read the article about the useful apps for visiting Iran and use the apps provided for this purpose.
+To find the stops and the lines available, We recommend you read the article about the useful apps for visiting Iran and use the apps provided for this purpose.

 Unconventional Public transport means in Iran!

 Aside from all that mentioned above, other means of public transport might seem a bit odd to you.
 But they come in handy when other means of Public transport aren’t available, or you need a faster version of them.